mprzybylski/debian-live-zfs-root-bootstrap/scratch/notes.md

 Troubleshooting
 `/bin/plymouth could not be executed and failed.` is a red herring.
 It really has to do with a broken fstab entry. mountpoint=legacy wasn't set for the /boot filesystem which has a dedicated line in /etc/fstab

+# Detecting hidpi and selecting a bigger font?
+`cat /sys/class/graphics/fb0/modes` (find the biggest one, and decide if it's big enough to `setfont setfont Uni3-Terminus32x16`)